-As a result of reviewing the initial assessment structure in practice, the SGC charged the Teaching and Learning Project (TLP) to create and implement a College wide plan and timeline for assessment of institutional student learning outcomes (ISLOs), program learning outcomes (PSLOs), and course learning outcomes (CSLOs) to synchronize with required course outline updates (I.B.5-16).
-The TLP position paper, titled Student Learning Outcomes: A New Model of Assessment (ER-57) - the plan was finalized in May 2012 and has been adopted.
+As a result of reviewing the initial assessment structure in practice, the SGC charged the Teaching and Learning Project (TLP) to create and implement a College wide plan and timeline for assessment of institutional student learning outcomes (ISLOs), program learning outcomes (PSLOs), and course learning outcomes (CSLOs) to synchronize with required course outline updates.
+(I.B.5-16).
+The TLP position paper (ER-57) - the plan was finalized in May 2012 and has been adopted.
 Analysis of assessment data is currently taking place primarily at the department level through the program review process.
 Programs are asked to reflect on the assessment of their PSLO's and make that information available to students interested in their programs (I.B.5-17).